 - Big bottles of your go-to vitamins / over-the-counter meds

-Until you’re able to test and find something you like, you might want to have some of your favorite supplies.
+Until you’re able to test and find something you like, you might want to have some of your favorite supplies on hand.

-- Deodorant (most deodorants are roll-on liquid style)
+- Deodorant (most French deodorants are roll-on liquid style, although selections are expanding)

 - Make-up (more expensive in France)